enck/hotcrp-reviewer-stats/README.md

 This is a script to process [HotCRP](https://github.com/kohler/hotcrp/) logs to identify the performance of program committee members.
 It was originally written for [IEEE S&P 2025](https://www.ieee-security.org/TC/SP2025/) by PC co-chair [William Enck](https://github.com/enck) with the goal of identifying the top five reviewers, which were given complementary registration for the symposium.
-However, the output `.csc` file can be also used to identify under-performing PC members that should not be invited to PCs in subsequent years.
+However, the output `.csv` file can be also used to identify under-performing PC members that should not be invited to PCs in subsequent years.
 Specifically, the `sum_days_late` column is the aggregate days late a reviewer is on submitting reviews.
 A low number of comments also indicates an inactive PC member.

-Note that the script is heavily influence by the structure of the IEEE S&P 2025 review structure.
+Note that the script is heavily influence by the structure of the IEEE S&P 2025 review process.
 Specifically, there were
 (1) multiple submission cycles,
 (2) two rounds of review within each cycle,